Jaza/world-locality-transit-graph/README.md

   weather, no roadwork / trackwork)

-There is also an edge for every single possible pair of localities (in each connected graph), which can be seen in the "all edges" map view.
-These edges are calculated and generated in advance, using the
-[Floyd-Warshall CSV Generator](https://github.com/Jaza/floyd-warshall-csv-generator).
+There is also an edge for every single possible pair of localities (in each connected graph), with a transit time of up to 5.5 hours, which can be seen in the "all edges" map view.
+These edges are calculated and generated in advance, using the [Floyd-Warshall CSV Generator](https://github.com/Jaza/floyd-warshall-csv-generator).

 Due to the "5-hour max transit time" rule, and due to the "only spontaneous transport